Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

     :animate: fade-in-slide-down

     Another curious block is the Mirage Spot, but you might know it as Hoopa Portal.
-    This block can spawn a random |pokemob| except Legendaries.
+    This block can spawn any |pokemobs| except Legendaries.

     * If you have a Hoopa, it must have the move **Hyperspace Hole** and be **Level 40** or higher.
     * Use the move out of combat to create the portal.
-The creation of the portal has a cooldown, so it can't be spammed.
+    * The creation of the portal has a cooldown, so it can't be spammed.
     * If the block is placed in **creative**, the portal creates an internal cooldown and is disabled until the time runs out and is reactivated.
     * This is customizable in **configs** or by **datapacks**.